23 August 2026

 Digital nomads often assume that working for a foreign employer or foreign clients means they will not have Greek tax obligations.
 In reality, the position is more nuanced.
 A visa or residence permit is an immigration matter; tax residency is a separate question.

 If you hold a Greek Digital Nomad Visa and work remotely from Greece, your tax position depends on how long you stay, where your income is sourced, where your employer or clients are based, and whether Greece becomes your tax residence.
-As explained earlier, spending more than 183 days in Greece during a 12-month period may make an individual Greek tax resident from the first day of presence in the country.
+Our Digital Nomad Visa Greece 2026 guide covers the immigration requirements, while this section deals with the separate tax questions.
+Spending more than 183 days in Greece during a 12-month period may make an individual Greek tax resident from the first day of presence in the country.

 What Digital Nomads Should Check